Prudential (Guaranty) Building: Decline and restoration

 As was true of many older office buildings, the Guaranty Building was "modernized" during the mid-20th century.
 Fluorescent lighting, wood paneling and a dropped ceiling were installed in the historic lobby.
 The exterior storefronts were sheathed in Fiberglass.
 A fire occurred in 1974, and by that time the building was dilapidated and threatened with demolition.

-Efforts to save the building, including the support of Senator Daniel Patrick Moynihan, were secured for its restoration.
-This restoration, in the early 1980s, was undertaken by architects CannonDesign.
-Funding came in part from the federal preservation tax credit program.
+Efforts to save the building, including the support of Senator Daniel Patrick Moynihan, secured its restoration.
+This restoration, undertaken in the early 1980s by architects CannonDesign was part funded from the federal preservation tax credit program.

 In 2002, the building was purchased by law firm Hodgson Russ.
 In 2008, after a further rehabilitation, it became the firm's headquarters.

 The building underwent a further series of restorations in the mid-to-late 2000s.
 The restoration, which totalled $15.6 million, was designed by Gensler Architects of Washington, D.C; M/E Engineering of Buffalo; and Flynn Battaglia Architects of Buffalo.

 Landmark status

 The building was declared a National Historic Landmark in 1975.
+It was also designated as a civil engineering landmark by the American Society of Civil Engineers in 1980.